Endangered Species Map & Species of Concern

 Looking for More?

-Under the Endangered Species Act, there are two ways to get a permit from U.S. Fish and Wildlife Service (USFWS) for project impacts to federally-protected species.
-The one that your project will use is completely dependent on a very nuancical regulatory mechanism (the presence of a federal nexus or not), but we'll try to make it easy to understand.
-Below are the two permit options available to any project that is likely to effect federally-protected species:
+Under the Endangered Species Act, there are two ways to get a permit from U.S. Fish and Wildlife Service for project impacts to federally protected species.
+The one that your project will use depends entirely on a very nuanced regulatory mechanism (the presence of a federal nexus or not).
+Below are the two permit options available to any project that is likely to affect federally protected species:

 Section 7 ESA Consultation